Toronto City Councillor Mike Layton wants you to.

 The CTF wrote: “Federal and provincial governments will collect an estimated $24 billion in fuel taxes in 2018, including $1.8 billion in tax-on-tax.”

-Layton simply tried to deflect by saying that he was not trying to increase the price of gasoline.
-He said he didn’t think the settlement the tobacco companies paid out caused prices to rise.
+Layton tried to deflect by saying that he was not trying to increase the price of gasoline.
+He said he didn’t think the tobacco companies’ settlement caused prices to rise.

-However, last year, the CBC reported: “Wholesale cigarette prices obtained by Physicians for a Smoke-Free Canada and shared with CBC News show the cost of a carton of cigarettes has increased by roughly $7 since the last election.”
+However, the CBC reported last year: “Wholesale cigarette prices obtained by Physicians for a Smoke-Free Canada and shared with CBC News show the cost of a carton of cigarettes has increased by roughly $7 since the last election.”

-Layton said: “I am simply making the point that those who benefit over the degradation of our environment pay their share so it’s not stuck on me and you and our kids.”
+Layton said, “I am simply making the point that those who benefit from the degradation of our environment pay their share so it’s not stuck on me, you, and our kids.”

 It is not just a couple of guys who look like the Banker from the Monopoly game, burning hundred dollar bills to light their cigars and laughing at the rest of us.